-Is your iTunes library a mess?
+Is your Apple iTunes library a mess?
 Some have the artist in the same field as the name of the song.
 Others are missing the album title.
 There are many programs that offer to fix your iTunes library for a fee.
 But why do that, when there’s a program that does it for free?
-MusicBrainz Picard works in Windows, OS X and Linux and will clean as many of your music tracks as you like for free.
+MusicBrainz Picard works in Windows, MacOS, and Linux.
+It will clean as many of your music tracks as you like for free.
 Just follow these steps.

-2. Open iTunes and sort your music library so that items with missing information are all together.
-For example, sort by the Artist if you have files that are missing the artist of the song.
+- Open iTunes and sort your music library so that items with missing information are all together.
+For example, sort by the “Artist” if you have files that are missing the artist of the song.

-6. Once scanning has completed, you can highlight the tracks you wish to save with the new information then click Save.
+- Once scanning has completed, you can highlight the tracks you wish to save with the new information then click “Save“.

 There!
 Your iTunes music library is now updated with the proper ID3 information.
 Now it’s much easier to find the music you want to listen to.